Fantasy Premier League 2023/24: Gameweek Six tips and advice from experts

-The Fantasy Premier League deadline is approaching ahead of Gameweek Six; Managers have until 1.30pm on Saturday to make their transfers ahead of the three 3pm kick-offs; Holly Shand suggests potential replacements if Nicolas Jackson blanks again
+The Fantasy Premier League deadline is approaching ahead of Gameweek Six; managers have until 1.30pm on Saturday to make their transfers ahead of the three 3pm kick-offs; Holly Shand and Gianni Buttice reveal their wildcard teams and discuss the big issues of the week

 Sky Sports is back with the weekly Fantasy Premier League column, bringing you essential tips from the best managers in the world.

-This time, FPL expert Holly Shand answers the burning questions ahead of Saturday's 1.30pm deadline for Gameweek Six...
+This time, FPL expert Holly Shand and Gianni Buttice answers the burning questions ahead of Saturday's 1.30pm deadline for Gameweek Six...

 Holly Shand: We can't afford to have someone of Chilwell's price (£5.8m) coming off the bench for one-point cameos and from the information we have so far, it feels unlikely we will see him at left back in Mauricio Pochettino's preferred back-four system.